DmytroIstratov/qa-portfolio/Test Cases/Test Case 01.md

 This test verifies that a guest (unauthenticated) user is able to add a product to the shopping cart.

 ## Preconditions
-- User is not logged in
+- User is not logged in ROZETKA
 - Product is available and visible in catalog

 ## Steps to Reproduce